Funding opportunity

 What we will fund

-The costs included in the devolved scheme should be those specifically related to the public partner activity undertaken to support applications for MRC research funding.
+The costs requested to run the devolved scheme should be those specifically related to the public partner activity undertaken to support applications for MRC research funding.

 • compensation for time and reimbursement of expenses for public partners, for example, travel, accommodation, food or internet data fee